Module Documentation

 dual(kind='auto')[source]

 Compute the dual of self.
 There are three different kinds of duality in common usage.
-The first is polarity, which is simply multiplying by the inverse PSS.
+The first is polarity, which is simply multiplying by the inverse PSS from the right.
 This is the only game in town for non-degenerate metrics (Algebra.r = 0).
 However, for degenerate spaces this no longer works, and we have two popular options: Poincaré and Hodge duality.

 By default, kingdon will use polarity in non-degenerate spaces, and Hodge duality for spaces with Algebra.r = 1.
 For spaces with r > 2, little to no literature exists, and you are on your own.